Your student experience

 The Bramall Music Building hosts a wide variety of events across the year, and is also home to the Electroacoustic Music Studios.
 These are used for a variety of tasks, including multichannel electroacoustic composition, mixed instrumental and electroacoustic composition, and multimedia work.

-The Barber Institute of Fine Arts contains two libraries specialising in music and fine art, and also exhibits the work of an extraordinary range of artists, including Monet, Manet, Renoir, Degas, and Van Dyck.
+The Barber Institute of Fine Arts contains two libraries specialising in music and fine art.
+It exhibits the work of an extraordinary range of artists, including Monet, Manet, Renoir, Degas, and Van Dyck.

 The Institute for Textual Scholarship and Electronic Editing has a range of digital tools.
 They can be used for viewing original materials, transcribing them, comparing texts and analysing patterns of variation.

-The Shakespeare Institute, based in Stratford-upon-Avon, is home to researchers with a range of interests.
+The Shakespeare Institute, based in Stratford-upon-Avon, is home to researchers with varied interests.
 These include Shakespeare and medicine, Asia and religion, textual editing, and wider corpus of Renaissance drama.

 The Danford Collection of West African Art and Artefacts celebrates the artistic expression of countries in West Africa.
 It is home to over 1000 objects, including woodcarving, metalwork, pottery, textiles, painting and domestic and votive objects.